UKHomeOffice/core-cloud/documentation/architecture/index.md

 * TDAs may require all of their east-west traffic to also run through NGFWs and this should be managed by policy and applied at an OU level (see [Account Strategy](../governance/)).

+### (TODO)
+List how this meets NCSC recommendations or any further required considerations
 ### Diagram
 ![image info](../assets/images/CoreCloud.png)